-Auto Talk - you can set the phone so you can answer a call simply by lifting the handset from the base.

-Any Key Answer - you can set the phone so you can press any key to answer a call when the handset is away from the base.
+Auto Talk - lets you set the handset so you can answer a call by simply lifting the handset from the base or by pressing any key when the handset is away from the base.

 Hearing-Aid Compatibility - lets you use your phone with hearing aids that have a T (telephone) switch.